-Schools, Colleges, Youth Groups and Rotary Clubs working together to promote the talents of young people
+Schools, Colleges, Youth Groups and Rotary Clubs working together to promote the talents of young people.

-An opportunity for your students to:-
+Youth Speaks is an opportunity for your students to:-

 - put into practice the skills they learn at school